 "Order of Hungary in March 2012"

-The Hungarian Group started broadcasting at Radio 4EB from 1 December 1979 and the first committee members were:-
+The Hungarian Group started broadcasting at Radio 4EB from 1 December 1979 and its current committee members were:-

 Convenor ~ Ilona Fekete